cdpxe/WendzelNNTPd/docs/docs/upgrade.md

 ##### Third Step:

 Now comes the tricky part.
-The install command should have created **/var/spool/news/wendzelnntpd/usenet.db**.
+The `make install` command should have created **/var/spool/news/wendzelnntpd/usenet.db**.
 However, it is an empty Usenet database file in the new format.
 Now REPLACE that file with the file you use on your existing WendzelNNTPd installation, which uses the old 1.4.x format.
-Also copy all of your old **cdp\*** files and the old **nextmsgid** file from your Windows system/from your backup directory to **/var/spool/news/wendzelnntpd/**.
+Also copy all of your old **cdp\*** files and the old **nextmsgid** file from your 1.4.x installation (either WendzelNNTPd's directory in your Windows installation or your Linux/*nix backup directory) to **/var/spool/news/wendzelnntpd/** of your new 2.0 environment.

 The following step is a very dirty hack but I hope it works for you.
-It is not 100% perfect as important table columns are then still of the type 'STRING' instead of the type 'TEXT'!
+It is not perfect as important table columns are then still of the type 'STRING' instead of the type 'TEXT'!

 Load the sqlite3 tool with your replaced database file: